 (c) 2011, Association of Fundraising Professionals (AFP), all rights reserved.
 Reprinted with permission from the Association of Fundraising Professionals.

-- Four metrics related to Financial Efficiency, meaning how well the organization uses the funds it receives.
+- Metrics related to Financial Efficiency, meaning how well the organization uses the funds it receives.

-- Three metrics related to Financial Capacity, or, how well the organization has sustained its programs and is prepared to sustain them in the future.
+- Metrics related to Financial Capacity, or, how well the organization has sustained its programs and is prepared to sustain them in the future.

-- Seventeen metrics related to Accountability and Transparency, meaning willingness to explain its actions to its stakeholders and to make available critical information about the organization to the public.
+- Metrics related to Accountability and Transparency, meaning willingness to explain its actions to its stakeholders and to make available critical information about the organization to the public.

-A top rating from Charity Navigator is a vote of confidence for Mission of Mercy.
+A top rating from Charity Navigator and the GuideStar Platinum Seal of Transparency is a vote of confidence for Mission of Mercy.
 It means donors can trust that their contributions will be used efficiently and effectively.
 It means Mission of Mercy is committed to sharing important information with our donors.